- 1. Cut your income tax bill

 Most large super funds allow you to continue your insurance cover even if you leave your current employer, which can be great if the super fund offers high levels of insurance cover that are difficult to obtain elsewhere.
 People who would have difficulty obtaining similar levels of insurance protection can find this a significant benefit.

 Even if you cease membership of your super fund, many insurers will offer you the option of continuing your insurance cover at your own expense by taking out a personal policy.
 This option allows you to obtain the same level of cover with the super fund’s insurer without having to produce evidence about the condition of your health.
-For more information, see SuperGuide article Four reasons to buy insurance inside your super fund.
+For more information, see SuperGuide article Insurance inside super: A definitive guide.

 Note: If you move jobs, always check that you don’t have multiple insurance cover for the same protection.
 More than one policy, does not mean more than one insurance payout.